List of Black Lagoon characters: The Washimine Group

 The Washimine Group were a Yakuza formerly run by Ryuzo Washimine (鷲峰龍三, Washimine Ryūzō).
-Balalaika came to Japan to work out a deal with the Washimine group to expand their influence in Japan in exchange for helping them weaken a rival Yakuza group, the Kousa Council.
+Balalaika came to Japan to work out a deal with the Washimine group to expand their influence in Japan in exchange for helping them weaken a rival Yakuza group, the Kosa Council.
 However, when Hotel Moscow's methods went too far, Tsugio Bando, the current head of the Washimine group, tried to stop them and was killed by Balalaika, who decided she would instead destroy both groups and take over their operations.
 Following his death, Ryuzo's daughter was put in charge.
-In the end, the entire Washimine group, and family, were wiped out along with the Kousa Council.
+In the end, the entire Washimine group, and family, were wiped out along with the Kosa Council.